 A borrower’s credit score can greatly affect the interest rate they’ll get for a car loan.
 Generally, lenders consider shoppers with subpar credit to be riskier than those with excellent credit.
 Therefore, they may charge higher rates to cover the anticipated risk.
 Consumers with very low credit scores may be denied a loan altogether.

-What is a Credit Score?
+What Is a Credit Score?

-How are Credit Scores Determined?
+How Are Credit Scores Determined?

-In addition to the FICO score, a credit report will disclose all open and closed credit sources, credit inquiries/applications made and information on overdue debt, bankruptcies and civil lawsuits.
+In addition to the FICO score, a credit report will disclose all open and closed credit sources, credit inquiries/applications made, and information on overdue debt, bankruptcies, and civil lawsuits.
 Lenders will further consider an applicant’s annual income to assess how large a monthly car payment he or she can afford.